About the mapping service

 The dataset covers all mainland Norway with islands along the coast.
 Data are acquired during June 2014 to October 2018.
 In the processing of the national data set only data from months with little snow cover are used, that is, June to October, to minimise problems with the measurements due to snow.
 The dataset will be updated once every year, during the autumn, when data from the summer have been acquired.
 In a future version of the dataset, data from all year will be used in urban areas.

-The ground resolution is approximately 5 x 20 meters (5 meters in the north-south and 20 meters in the east-west direction).
+The ground resolution is approximately 5 x 20 meters (5 meters in the east-west and 20 meters in the north-south direction).